 It’s your first year in business, and tax time has arrived.
 How does a new business owner prepare for getting those returns filed accurately, timely and in a manner that achieves the maximum business tax refund possible?

 Here are seven key considerations to take into account when filing your first business tax return.

 Review the Business Tax Return Completely

 First, take a look at a copy of the business tax return you will file to see which line items on the return you'll be expected to fill in with amounts.
 Also, if there are questions asked on the return, make sure you have the answers to those questions.
-These could include the nature of the business, is it your first year in business, and your business location.
+These could include the nature of the business, how many years you've been in business, and your business location.

 Make sure your chart of accounts has the correct categories of income and expenses for you to both manage your business and properly file your returns.
 While all businesses must keep complete and accurate records, many do not reach that mandate without an effort to ensure they are in compliance with the law.

 Choose an Accounting Basis

 One decision the owner must make is whether to prepare the tax returns on the cash or accrual basis.
 Under the cash basis, income is recognized when collected and expenses are recognized when paid.
 Under the accrual basis, income is recognized when earned and expenses are recognized when incurred.
 While lenders will generally prefer to see accrual basis financial statements, tax returns can still be prepared on the cash basis even if the financial statements are prepared on the accrual basis.